AdobeDocs/pass.en/help/authentication/mvpd-kickstart-guide.md

 ## 7. Staging deployment {#stag-env}

-Based on the metadata received from the MVPD, Adobe will create and configure a new MVPD in the Primetime authentication system.
+Based on the metadata received from the MVPD, Adobe will create and configure a new MVPD in the Adobe Pass authentication system.
 This will be deployed in Adobe's prequal staging environment, and will be configured with our test Programmer (TestDistributors).

 The MVPD needs to do the same deployment in their QA/staging/test environment.

 ## 8. Test and troubleshoot {#tes-troubleshoot}

 In this phase, Adobe and the MVPD test and troubleshoot the integration.
-To help test the integration, the Primetime authentication team can use Adobe's API test site.
+To help test the integration, the Adobe Pass authentication team can use Adobe's API test site.
 To know more about using Adobe's API test site see [Test authentication and authorization flows using Adobe API test site](/help/authentication/test-authn-authz-flows-using-adobes-api-test-site.md).

 When testing and troubleshooting has concluded successfully, the integration is enabled in Adobe's release staging environment.
 At this point, Adobe can integrate the MVPD with an actual programmer.